hbctraining/Intro-to-R/lessons/tidyverse_data_wrangling.md

   rownames_to_column() %>%
   as_tibble()

-# Printing of tibble with print() to change defaults
+# Printing of tibble with print() - change defaults
 normalized_counts %>%
   rownames_to_column() %>%
   as_tibble() %>%